 It has been found that LMW hyaluronic acid (despite the still large molecular size) provides better penetration abilities than larger sized hyaluronic acid and can influence the expression of several genes including keratinocyte differentiation and formation of intercellular tight junction complexes (These have been reported to be reduced in aged and photodamaged skin).

 There was a study on 76 women to observe the efficacy of topical application of a formulation with 0.1% hyaluronic acid of different molecular weights (50, 130, 300, 800 and 2000 kDa) as an anti-wrinkle treatment.
 All formulations, regardless of the molecular weight of the hyaluronic acid led to significant improvement in skin hydration and elasticity.
 Whereas application of LMW hyaluronic acid was also found to significantly reduce wrinkle depth, most likely due to better penetration abilities.

 Topical application of hyaluronic acid has in clinical trials been shown to improve wound healing.

-In one study both venous leg ulcers and diabetic foot lesions has been shown to respond to hyaluronic acid treatment.
-So has acute radio-epithelitis in patients undergoing radiation therapy in a double-blind placebo-controlled study.
+In one study both venous leg ulcers and diabetic foot lesions have been shown to respond to hyaluronic acid treatment.
+Thus, acute radio-epithelitis in patients undergoing radiation therapy in a double-blind placebo-controlled study.